THE SACRED HEAD BIBLE

 -

-the Early Church
+the Early Church relied

 Or Septuagintal Complementarity?

-Protestants rely almost exclusively
+Protestants rely almost

-better to read them both in tandem, in other words, to read the LXX as
+not be better to read them both in tandem, in other words, to read the LXX as

 synchronously as possible with the MT?
 The reasons for this are as follows: